Crawl Space Moisture Control for Pacific Northwest Homes

 Verify Coverage, Details, and Common Failure Points

-Quality Details That Help Prevent Recurring Moisture
+Quality Details That Help Keep Moisture from Coming Back

 If your crawl space has strong odors, visible staining, standing water, damp insulation, exposed soil, or recurring humidity, moisture control should be handled as a full crawl space health issue.
 Otherwise, a new barrier may look cleaner while the real moisture problem continues underneath.